aratare-jp/epsilon-clj/docs/quick-start.md

     later on.

 ## Wrap Up
-Andddddddd that's it!
-I know it's not the quickest guide _ever_, but it aims to give you a good idea of what `epsilon-clj` can do for you.
-So let's recap:
+And that's it!
+Let's recap:

 - You've learnt what models and templates are and how they can work together to create files.
 - You've learnt how just creating files won't be enough for customisation, and how protected regions can solve this.
-- You've learnt how `epsilon-clj` can provide some nice features like hot-reloading so you can work much faster.
+- You've learnt how `epsilon-clj` can provide some nice features like hot-reload so you can work much faster.

 In the end, Eclipse Epsilon is just another template engine.
 But by having a merge engine to allow us to include special places, we can truly take advantage of text generation without the fear of customisation.